dirtsimple/imposer/README.md

 * `classes` -- a space-separated list of HTML classes to add to the menu item.
 * `xfn` -- the XFN link relationship for the link destination
 * `target` -- the `target` HTML attribute for the link, e.g. use `_blank` to make the menu item open in a new window.
 * `id` -- an identifier for sync purposes, that should be unique within the specific menu.
 If none is given, a default one is generated based on the menu item's link destination.
-(The `id` is only used to minimize the need to create and delete menu items when menu items are moved around
+(The `id` is only used to minimize the need to create and delete menu items when menu items are moved around.)

 #### Menu Locations